dengkliu/algorithms/README.md

 ## 12. Monotonic Stack/Queue

+Monotonic stack is an algorithm that is implemented based on stack.
+The elements in the stack are sorted by a certain rule (usually number comparison).
 Monotonic stack is often used to find the first smaller or larger item on the left or right of the current.

 * [Shortest Subarray Sum At Least K](https://github.com/dengkliu/algorithms/blob/master/ShortedSubarraySumAtLeastK.java)